t7-reapy/t7_workspace/SCRIPTING.md

 1. by specifying `level.apothicon_fury_round_track_override`, we can define when to spawn furies, during custom rounds for example ...
 By default, by switching `APOTHICAN_FURY_USE_SPECIAL_FURY_ROUNDS` to 1 or 0, we can have dedicated round, like for dogs.
 2. by specifying `level.apothicon_fury_spawn_func`, we can overwrite spawn mechanic to spawn furies differently than the default `function apothicon_fury_special_spawn()` that spawns furies randomly around the player.
 But that's only if line 386 is fixed to be something like this: `e_ai = [[ level.apothicon_fury_spawn_func ]]();`

-In conclusion, if `APOTHICAN_FURY_USE_SPECIAL_FURY_ROUNDS` is disabled, I have to write down an extent of `_zm.gsc` spawn behavior by including furies.
-And I have to overwrite `level.apothicon_fury_spawn_func` to spawn them on script_struct instead of randomly around players.

 ## Tips

 Every script in `share/raw/scripts/zm` can be overwritten by alimenting scripts with the same name by putting it in the `usermaps/zm_ai_test/scripts/zm`.
 > Note: if it's coming from folder `share/raw/scripts/shared`, it seems it's also better to overwrite in `usermaps/zm_ai_test/scripts/sahred`, so I should respect relative pathing when overwriting script files...

-> Note 2: couldn't manage to override _zm_ai_dogs.gsc ...
-Even when adding it to zone file.
+> Note 2: to override certains basic scripts like _zm_ai_dogs.gsc, it needs to be commented with `//` in `zone_source\all\assetlist\zm_patch.csv`, otherwise, previous version is still linked into the map.

 ---

 `array::thread_all(array, &func);` array being something like players.
-> Cool to call a thread func on each element of array instead of looping over it
+> Cool to call a thread func on each element of array instead of looping over it, can also provide parameters during call.

 ---

+`<entity> delete()` to free entity